January 22. Kazinform's timeline of major events

 1992 – Kazakhstan and Mongolia sign a Protocol on establishment of diplomatic relations.

-1993 – The Kazakh Sciences Academy is reorganized as the National Academy of Sciences of Kazakhstan.
+1993 – Kazakh Sciences Academy is reorganized as the National Academy of Sciences of Kazakhstan.

-2011 – The WADA (World Anti-Doping Agency) approves accreditation of a new laboratory for anti-doping analysis in Almaty.
+2011 – WADA approves accreditation of a new laboratory for anti-doping analysis in Almaty.

-2013 – The burial mound dated to the II millennia B.C. is unearthed during the construction of the Western Europe-Western China transport corridor.

 2019 – Italy’s large wheat sowing companies placed an order to the Barayev grain husbandry scientific production centre to raise brand new hard wheat.